 The strategic direction towards 2030 focuses on future-proofing SEB through enhanced capabilities within advisory, data and regulatory compliance, and accelerating income growth potential.
-The focus areas from the previous three-year business plan (2019-2021) - operational excellence, advisory leadership and extended presence - remain important, with the new three-year business plan (2022-2024) further emphasizing specific opportunities identified in relation to five key trends that are transforming its industry and customers' needs.
+In SEB's business plan further emphasis is put on specific opportunities identified in relation to five key trends that are transforming its industry and customers' needs.
 Such key trends are: